cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 A user may navigate outside of a mathfield by pressing the arrow keys, or the tab, home and end keys.

-By default, the mathfield reacts as a standard textarea field: moving to the next focusable element when the tab (or shift-tab) key is pressed, and doing nothing when reaching the start or end of the mathfield when navigation with the arrow keys.
+By default, the mathfield reacts as a standard textarea field: moving to the next focusable element when the <kbd>TAB</kbd> (or <kbd>SHIFT+TAB</kbd>) key is pressed, and doing nothing when reaching the start or end of the mathfield when navigation with the arrow keys.

 In some cases, you may want to implement a different behavior.
 For example if a mathfield is embedded inside an editable paragraph, you may want the arrow keys to exit the mathfield when reaching the end/start.
-Or you may want the tab key to simply move the caret to the end/start of the mathfield.
+Or you may want the <KBD>TAB</kbd> key to simply move the caret to the end/start of the mathfield.

 **To change the behavior of a mathfield when navigation out of a mathfield** listen for the `focus-out` and `move-out` events.